 Hi!
-I'm a singer-songwriter/musician I've been writing music for almost ten years now and am studying Songwriting at Belmont University.
-I've been playing guitar for over 10 years.
+I'm a singer-songwriter/musician I've been writing music for almost ten years now and graduated with a Songwriting degree from Belmont University.
+I've been playing guitar as well for over 10 years.
 I have experience in Audio Engineering DAWS Logic Pro and Pro Tools.
 I have been mixing and mastering singles and demos for others.

 When crafting a new song I strive to not just write lyrics but to elicit a variety of emotions from the listener.
 It motivates me as a songwriter when someone walks up to me after a performance and tells me they felt as if I had written that song about them.
 I recently wrote, "Jackson's Song," for a family whose son has Dravet Syndrome, a rare seizure disease disorder.
 I write what people want to listen to and I write what people ask me to.
 I lean more towards country, pop and indie folk music.
 I play the acoustic guitar and piano as well as write my own music.